 Red Footed tortoises are a moderately sized tortoise normally growing to around a foot long, though larger specimens have been reported.
 They are a tropical species and their care requirements are quite different to there meditaranian cousins!

 Our biolgist has provided detailed care sheets regarding red footed tortoise care that covers the following topics:

 This caresheet is a basic guide to the care of Red Foot Tortoises, though any potential owner would be wise to purchase a more in depth book to ensure they have as much knowledge as possible on their care requirements before purchasing your tortoise.

-Whilst young Red Foot Tortoises can be kept in a heated Vivarium within a temperature range of 80F to 85F with a hot spot at 90F and a 10-15F drop at night.
-As the tortoise develops, it can be introduced to an outside pen but only during the warmer days of the summer and then brought inside during the night.
-Whilst kept in a Vivarium, a deep substrate should be provided as tortoises commonly burrow.
+Baby Red Foot Tortoises for sale can be kept in a heated habitat with a a temperature range of 82F to 85F with a hot spot at 90F and a 10-15F temperature drop at night.
+As the baby red footed tortoise develops, it can be introduced to an outside pen but only during the warmer days of the summer.
+Remember to bring the red foot tortoise inside during the night.
+Explore the many facets of the red foot tortoise habitat below.